✓ Updated February 2026

 Essential Travel Tips

-While credit cards are accepted in larger hotels and department stores, cash is king for smaller eateries, street food stalls, and local markets.
-Always have some New Taiwan Dollars (NTD) on hand, and ATMs are readily available in most convenience stores like 7-Eleven and FamilyMart.
+While credit cards are accepted in larger stores and hotels, cash is king for smaller eateries, street vendors, and night markets.
+Have some New Taiwan Dollars (NTD) on hand, and you can easily withdraw more from ATMs at convenience stores like 7-Eleven or FamilyMart, which are everywhere.

 Kaohsiung is generally a very safe city, but like anywhere, be aware of your surroundings, especially in crowded night markets.
-Keep your valuables secure and avoid displaying expensive items.
-The local police are friendly and helpful if you ever need assistance.
+Keep your valuables secure and be cautious of petty theft.
+The police are helpful, and most people are friendly and willing to assist if you need directions or help.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.